Table of Contents

 Michael Peters, VP of E-Commerce Operations at TB12

-If you use a fulfillment center in a hub like Sydney, you can reach a large amount of the population across the East Coast with ease.
-It is even possible to get the package delivered the same day to people who live in the same city you’re shipping from.
+If you use a fulfilment centre in a major metro hub like Sydney, you can reach a large amount of the population across the East Coast of Australia with ease.
+It is even possible to get the package delivered the same day to people who live in the same city and surrounding suburbs that you’re shipping from.

 Ultimately, the quicker a customer gets their order, the happier they are.
 If you can offer a quick turnaround time – without using expedited shipping and it costing an arm and leg – you will likely see a surge in sales.